-If you want to be faster, the key is to reduce the aerodynamic drag of the complete system of road bike and cyclist as the force increases exponentially.
+If you want to be faster, the key is to reduce the aerodynamic drag of the complete system of road bike and cyclist as the force increases proportionally with the squre of speed.
 From 15 km/h upwards, aerodynamic drag is the greatest resistance a cyclist has to overcome.
 As the front wheel contributes 8 % of total drag, the wheel’s behavior plays a significant role.

 In crosswind conditions, the cyclist and road bike are exposed to lateral forces that affect riding behavior.
 When developing wheels for road bikes, the aim is to minimize these lateral forces and maximize the sailing effect – combined with best rideability.

 The sailing effect of the wheels can be compared to a sailboat whose sail catches the wind and propels the boat.
 When cycling, the rim has the same effect and can push the whole system forward.
 Thus, in moderate crosswind conditions with an inflow of between 0°-20° yaw, the cyclist is no longer slowed down by translational drag but benefits from drag reduction with increasing yaw angle.

 Depending on the rim height and shape, this drag reduction can reach negative watt values which even create forward propulsion.
 Excellent sailing effects with crosswind occur with yaw angles up to 18°.
 Beyond that, stall occurs that causes drag to increase again.